-For the next three years, Mary and Frank were involved in almost every TV show and movie produced in the Hollywood area - be it as background actor, stand-in, photo double, stunt double, or day player.
+For the next three years, Mary and Frank were involved in almost every TV show and movie produced in the Hollywood area—whether as a background actor, stand-in, photo double, stunt double, or day player.
 Mary found a large, beat-up, slide-in camper for the back of her pickup truck that cost only two hundred dollars, and that became her home.
 She parked it wherever it was convenient, and sometimes in places not so convenient.
-There are no doubt still dents on low-hanging limbs all over the LA area, thanks to Mary and her top-heavy home.
-And then there was the time she took the mirror off a movie executive’s car at Fox studios by trying to squeeze through an impossibly-narrow area.
+There are, no doubt, still dents on low-hanging limbs all over the LA area, thanks to Mary and her top-heavy home.
+And then there was the time she took the mirror off a movie executive’s car at Fox studios by trying to squeeze through an impossibly narrow area.
 She bought him a new mirror but never got a movie roll out of the happening!

-It was exciting, interesting work but it wasn’t furthering her music career, and the horses didn’t like it at all.
-They longed for the green fields they were used to.
+It was exciting, interesting work, but it wasn’t furthering her music career, and the horses didn’t like it at all.
+They longed for the green fields they used to roam.
 Eventually the James Gang migrated back to the South, finding homes in Tennessee.

 The Great Setback:

-The horses were happy, and Mary’s music career was really taking off, when the most devastating happening of her life occurred.
-One rainy evening in February she was the front-seat passenger in a small car when the driver lost control, Mary’s head broke the windshield and her neck cracked the hard plastic dashboard.
+The horses were happy, and Mary’s music career was really taking off, when the most devastating event of her life occurred.
+One rainy evening in February, she was the front-seat passenger in a small car when the driver lost control.
+Mary’s head broke the windshield, and her neck cracked the hard plastic dashboard.
 The twisted state of her neck convinced the driver she was gone.
 He even called her parents and told them she was dead.
-But a high-speed ambulance ride and quick medical attention at the hospital saved her life – if not her future.
-It was there she received news that, to her, was worse than death – her right vocal cord was paralyzed.
+However, a high-speed ambulance ride and quick medical attention at the hospital saved her life, if not her future.
+It was there she received news that, to her, was worse than death—her right vocal cord was paralyzed.

 She brought her battered body home from the hospital and began her fight.
-Music was her life – had always been her life – and she couldn’t give it up.
-She purposely set herself to do the hardest of physical tasks, demanding her body to get well.
+Music was her life—had always been her life—and she couldn’t give it up.
+She purposely set herself to do the hardest of physical tasks, demanding that her body get well.
 She stacked hay bales, built fences and barns, took winter swims, and constantly worked her vocal cords.
 The rest of her body soon recovered from the trauma, but her right vocal cord stayed paralyzed.
 The left side tried to compensate for it, making it possible for her to sing a little, but only for about ten minutes at a time, and her voice was dead next to its former capabilities.